jonwangio/Programming-Basics/README.md

  - 7. Visualization
  - 8. Challenge 1: working with point datasets
  - 9. Challenge 2: working with raster datasets
+ - 10.Challenge 3: working with classification on raster datasets

- There can be quite a steep learning curve while you walk through the content, so please alway keep in mind that it is very impornt and efficient to get hands on experience while learning programming.
+ There can be quite a steep learning curve while you walk through the content, so please always keep in mind that it is very important and efficient to get hands on experience while learning programming.
 DO NOT just sit back and read the codes, DO modify and rewrite, and check the difference.

  ##### Credit
  -------------------
  You're very welcome to use the content of this page for teaching and learning.
 Credit to this work can be given as:
  ~~~
- J. Wang, Programming Basics: A introductory session for programming based data analysis (2020), GitHub repository,
+ J. Wang, Programming Basics: A introductory session for programming based data analysis (2021), GitHub repository,
  https://github.com/wonjohn/Bayes_for_Regression
  ~~~

- Apart from the two **Challenges**, the contents on this page is largely based upon Allen Downey's book:
+ Apart from the three **Challenges**, the contents on this page is largely based upon Allen Downey's book:
  ~~~
  Downey, A.B., Brooks Jr, F.P., Peek, J., Todino, G., Strang, J., Robbins, A., Lamb, L., Hannah, E., Joy, W., Horton, M. and Cameron, D., 2012.
 Think Python 2e.
 Green Tea Press.
  ~~~
  which is publicly accessible as an open material at: http://greenteapress.com/thinkpython2/thinkpython2.pdf.

- The data used in the **Challenges** is from research project operated by Dr. Lu, Meng with details at:
+ Part of the data used in the **Challenges** is from research project operated by Dr. Lu, Meng with details at:
  ~~~
  Lu, M., Schmitz, O., de Hoogh, K., Kai, Q. and Karssenberg, D., 2020.
 Evaluation of different methods and data sources to optimise modelling of NO2 at a global scale.
 Environment international, 142, p.105856.
  ~~~